 The evolution of the concept of banking has been developing throughout history, being present its nature in the different civilizations from ancient Egypt especially.
 However, the emergence of currency as a means of payment was the rapid evolution of the banking business, which reached its formal establishment in the modern age and the Renaissance.

 Types of Banking Systems

-The set of existing banks in the economic system conforms the banking or banking system.
-Having said all this, there are different types of bank attending to the sector to which this entity is directed and the size of its action.
-Below are five different types of the banking systems, which are commonly used now days in all over the world.
+The set of existing banks in the economic system conforms to the banking or banking system.
+Having said all this, there are different types of banks attending to the sector to which this entity is directed and the size of its action.
+Below are five different types of banking systems, which are commonly used nowadays in all over the world.

 - Risk profile.

 - Liquidity needs.

 - Temporal horizon.

 For a private banking service to be as such there must be a bank-client relationship that stands out for offering a personalized service.
 It is necessary to distinguish between customer banking and product banking: